Todd Herremans

 Todd Herremans (born October 13, 1982) is an American former professional football player who was an offensive guard for 11 seasons in the National Football League (NFL).
 He played college football for the Saginaw Valley State Cardinals and was selected in the fourth round of the 2005 NFL draft by the Philadelphia Eagles, where he spent ten seasons.
 During his NFL career, Herremans started 126 of a total 135 games played in.

-College career
+High school and college career

+Herremans attended Ravenna High School in Ravenna, Michigan.
+Following his junior season, he earned first team all-West Michigan Conference and all-area class C-D honors at offensive tackle.
+Following his senior season, Herremans earned class C, CC all-state honors and a spot on the MHSFCA All-Star Game west roster.
+He also played basketball earning first team all-West Michigan Conference.
+As a pitcher on the baseball team, he was two strikes away from a perfect game in a 4-1 win against Coopersville High School and earned second team all-area honors as a catcher.
+He also participated on the track and field team competing in the shot put.

+While in high school, he worked for Swanson Pickle Company and owned a 1987 gold Cadillac.

-Herremans played college football for Saginaw Valley State University, playing in 48 games and starting in 40 of them at left and right offensive tackle, under the leadership and tutelage of Sports Information Director Ryan Thompson Herremans earned first-team Associated Press Little All-America honors following his senior season in 2004.
-He was invited to the Cactus Bowl after the season.
+Herremans played college football for Saginaw Valley State University, playing in 48 games and starting in 40 of them at left and right offensive tackle.
+Herremans earned first-team Associated Press Little All-America honors as well as AFCA Division II All-American following his senior season in 2004.
+He was also named first team all-conference and co-offensive lineman of the year in the GLIAC.
+He was invited to the Cactus Bowl and the Las Vegas All-American Classic all-star games after the season.

 Professional career

 Pre-draft

 Not invited to the NFL Scouting Combine, Herremans worked out for more than 24 NFL teams prior to the 2005 NFL draft.
 He was projected to be drafted in the fifth or sixth round by NFLDraftScout.com.